 Finally, take the last issue that can be aptly titled #FruitPickergate.
 This is the worst one of them all and by far the most annoying.
 It has to be stated now, you’re not morally superior or any less of ‘deplorable’ (to quote the language of the outrage mob) for supporting immigrants picking our fruit and vegetables.
 They claim to stand against European discrimination, especially post-Brexit.
 But are more than happy to have an extorted immigrant underclass doing our more repetitive and menial jobs for us.
 The same wing of politics that attempts to make great strides in diversity and inclusivity is now forced to defend this awkward position.

-Because the wages are apparently reasonable at around £11-£15 pound an hour for a fruit picker, it must be British laziness.
+Because the wages are apparently reasonable at around £11- £15 an hour for a fruit picker, it must be British laziness.
 If you’re trying to kid yourselves that nobody in the UK would pick fruit for £28000 a year, you’d be sorely mistaken.

 The interesting part about this whole thing is that many political nuts have chosen the EU as their hill to die on.
 A hill that, when trouble came knocking on the doorstep, dropped any notion of EU collectivism.
-The nations instantly rallied around civic nationalism and protectionism whilst the EU sat idly by and twiddled their thumbs (oh and bullying the Italians again – this time in the midst of a pandemic).
+The nations instantly rallied around civic nationalism and protectionism whilst the EU sat idly by and twiddled their thumbs (oh and bullying the Italians again – this time amid a pandemic).

-Germany and France have only now begun to realise how anti-European they’ve been after closing everything off and refusing to export spare PPE and ventilators to it’s member states (once again, Italy took the brunt of that one).
+Germany and France have only now begun to realise how anti-European they’ve been after closing everything off and refusing to export spare PPE and ventilators to its member states (once again, Italy took the brunt of the damage).
 They’re now trying to salvage the name of the EU institution by attempting to dish out a 500-billion-euro stimulus package to all those affected.
 It’s too little, too late and a drop in the water compared to the 3 trillion issued in the USA.